Sanchez vs Travis Heights Elementary: F vs B in South Austin

 Travis Heights Elementary sits in one of Austin’s most iconic neighborhoods.
 The Travis Heights community is walkable, full of character, and minutes from South Congress, Zilker Park, and Lady Bird Lake.
 The school draws from a neighborhood that has been one of Austin’s most desirable addresses for generations.

-Sanchez Elementary: Great Location, Tough Scores
+Sanchez Elementary: Great Location, Dual-Language Special Campus

 Sanchez serves the neighborhoods west of South First Street in the South Austin corridor.
 The area includes parts of the Zilker Park adjacent neighborhoods and stretches south along the Manchaca Road corridor.
-The $745,250 median reflects Austin’s overall price floor in this central part of the city, but the school performance does not match the real estate values.

 The Neighborhoods